NikolaosPapas/aisd-wde-4-the-box-model/README.md

 - Centers the text using `text-align: center`.

 ## 7. **Container Styling Work**
-Next we will apply CSS to format the container of our page.
+Next you will apply CSS to format the container of your page.

-- [ ] Add this CSS code to our `styles.css` file.
+- [ ] Add this CSS code to your `styles.css` file.

 ```css
 .container {